SylviaOne/Repo-hub/README.md

-## What do you call a sheep with no legs?
-A cloud.
+## Why did the chicken get a penalty?
+For fowl play.